swiftlang/swift/docs/LibraryEvolution.rst

 makes it possible to take an existing function and make it inlineable, as long as the current body makes sense when deploying against an earlier version of the library.

-If the body of an inlineable function is used in any way by a client module (say, to determine that it does not read any global variables), that module must take care to emit and use its own copy of the function.
-This is because analysis of the function body may not apply to the version of the function currently in the library.

 Default parameter value expressions are subject to the same restrictions as inlineable functions, because they are implemented as inlineable functions.